akrayvo/riot-gallery-viewer/README.md

 - default value: **slide**

 # transitionSeconds
-- the number of seconds to transition from one image to another.
+- the number of seconds to transition from one image to another
 - must be between 0.1 and 5
-- default value: **0.7**
+- default value: **0.5**

 # transitionFrameSeconds
-- the number of seconds between animation updates.
+- the number of seconds between animation updates
-- less time (more frames/updates) will require more processing. more time (time frames/updates) will result in smoother animation.
+- less time (more frames/updates) will require more processing; more time (time frames/updates) will result in smoother animation
 - must be between 0.02 and 0.25
 - default value: **0.04**